glenlong/wedding/src/content/services/review.md

 order: 1
 buy_url: https://buy.stripe.com/7sI7uQ09RggE5vWaEE
 ---
-## How It Works
+## ⚙️ How It Works

-This starts with you providing a full-length draft of your speech (maximum 1,200 words).
+**This starts with you sending me a full-length draft of your speech (maximum 1,200 words).**

-I will review it in detail and provide specific recommendations in the form of a report, paying particular attention to helping you improve:
+I will review it in detail and provide specific recommendations in the form of a report.

+**I will pay particular attention to helping you improve:**
-- overall structure
+- the overall structure of the speech
-- transitions between different ideas
+- the transitions between different ideas
-- additional opportunities for humour
+- any additional opportunities for humour

-I will also advise on:
+**I will also advise on:**
 - appropriate tone
-- originality
+- originality of ideas
-- any traditional duties that have been left out
+- traditional duties to be included

-### Price
-&pound;149

-## Other Services
+## 🪧 Alternative Options

-If you would like me edit your speech directly instead of providing feedback, check out the Speech Editing Service.
+- Instead of getting feedback, if you would like me edit and polish your speech for you, check out my [Speech Editing Service](/services/editing/).

-If you're struggling to write a speech and would like me to write it for you, see the Speech Writing service.
+- If you're struggling to write a whole speech and would like me to write it for you with your guidance, see my [Speech Writing Service](/services/writing/).

+## 🤔 Any Questions?

+If you still have questions, no problem!
+Just drop me a link via my [Contact form](/contact/).